-- Paying by Credit Card or PayPal balance: You can pay with credit card or PayPal balance through the following the red buttons below.
-Please click the appropriate amount to be taken to PayPal’s homepage to complete your transaction.
-All PayPal transactions must be in USD.
-Note that you do not have to pay with your PayPal balance (click here for help).
+- Paying by Credit Card or PayPal balance: You can pay with credit card or PayPal balance through the invoices or email we send before the due dates.
+You do not have to pay with your PayPal balance (click here for help).

 We do everything in our power to do right by our guests.
 We are proud to say that in the wake of our COVID-related trip cancellations through 2020 and 2021, we were able to offer each of our guests the choice of a 100% credit, if not a full refund.